ultralytics/ultralytics/docs/yolov5/multi_gpu_training.md

     <li>Have you tried with another dataset like coco128 or coco2017?
 It will make it easier to find the root cause. </li>
 </ul>

-If you went through all the above, feel free to raise an Issue by giving as much detail as possible following the template. <br>
+If you went through all the above, feel free to raise an Issue by giving as much detail as possible following the template.

 </details>